 6. Seamless Bras

-Sensitivity in the chest is quite common after a mastectomy, so it’s a good idea to avoid bras with many seams and layers.
+Sensitivity in the chest is quite common after breast cancer surgeries, so it’s a good idea to avoid bras with many seams and layers.
 There’s no need for it!
-Soft, seamless bras won’t irritate sensitive skin, and they can offer a little extra comfort and support.
+Soft, seamless bras won’t irritate sensitive skin, and they can offer a little extra comfort and support after breast surgery.

 7. Sports Bras

-Funny thing - sports bras aren’t just for exercise!
-Sports bras are meant to offer support for your ta-tas while you exercise.
-They are often constructed of lightweight, breathable material, and they offer plenty of support.
+Sports bras are meant to offer higher-impact support during exercise, but they aren’t just for working out!
+Sports bras are often constructed of lightweight, breathable material, and they offer plenty of comfortable support.